renuo/moirai/README.md

 ### How to change translations

-Here you will find a list of all the files containing texts that can be translated.
+If you mounted Moirai under "/moirai", head there and you will find a list of all the files containing texts that can be translated.

-Simply change the value and press ENTER to update the translation and see it immediately changed on the application.
+Open a file, change the value of translations, and press ENTER to update the translation and see it immediately changed on the application.

 ### Automatic PR creation with Octokit (**optional**)